 The use of whole blood or human blood products presents a number of medical risks and logistical problems that could be reduced or eliminated if a safe and effective synthetic plasma expander or blood substitute were available.
 Transfused blood can only be used in recipients having a blood type compatible with that of the donor.
-Delays in treatment resulting from the necessity of blood typing prior to transfusion, together with the limited shelf life of blood and the limited availability of certain blood for transfusion.
+Delays in treatment resulting from the necessity of blood typing prior to transfusion, together with the limited shelf life of blood and the limited availability of certain blood types, impose constraints on the rapid availability of compatible blood for transfusion.
 Accident victims, wounded soldiers and persons with rare blood types may die while awaiting compatible blood.
 In addition, clerical error continues to result in transfusion related deaths.
-The problem of blood type compatibile synthetic blood plasma.
-A synthetic product with a long shelf life that could be stored at room temperature would also resolve problems of perishability of whole blood
+The problem of blood type compatibility and availability could be eliminated by the use of a universally compatible synthetic blood plasma.
+A synthetic product with a long shelf life that could be stored at room temperature would also resolve problems of perishability of whole blood products.